What is leg edema?

 It is important to know the risks of skin infection and ulceration that accompany edema and consult a doctor.

-Prevention and reduction of the symptoms is possible by wearing compression stockings, which improve blood circulation and thus avoid the appearance of edema.
+Prevention and reduction of the symptoms are possible by wearing compression stockings, which improve blood circulation and thus avoid the appearance of edema.
 Walking and reducing the quantity of salt in the diet are also simple and beneficial measures.